mehwaffle10/Waffle_Balance/README.md

 ### Builder
 - Increased swing speed on man-made structures, wood, and plants
 - Decreased swing speed on dirt and gold
-- Increased backwall and ladder building speed
+- Increased building speed
+	- Delay decreased from 7 to 4
+	- Backwall delay halved of base
+	- Blob delay no longer double base
 - Double damage for digging wood or stone (3 hits for wood block, 4 for stone block)
 - Moss backwall is now treated like stone backwall
 - Repairing blobs will no longer replace healthy stone backwall behind